silentvally/silentvally.github.io/_posts/2014-09-30-personal-statement.md

 - How can you adjust your styles to different audiences?

 ### Answer/Example
-About communicating conflicts, the dealing differ with differnt people you are communicating to, your boss, your colleagues or your clients, and also differ with the importance of the case, a principal problem, or a doesn't-matter-problem.
+(西门子拼图)About communicating conflicts, the dealing differ with differnt people you are communicating to, your boss, your colleagues or your clients, and also differ with the importance of the case, a principal problem, or a doesn't-matter-problem.

 As for my experience, I want to share an experience during my intership in Siemens.
 It was in the Siemens TOPAZ summer camp training program.
 There were about 20 members from all over China, we took training courses of all kinds, to get prepared and be professional for the future work.
 In one training course, we were given a puzzle of about more than 2000 parts and needed to finish it within 2 hours, which was absolutely a mission impossible.
 At first, we quickly devided into four groups, each group was responsible for an area of the puzzle, and each group we had a voluntary leader, they were responsible for the communicating between each group, I was the leader of my group.